AdrianaNowak/MovieRating/README.md

 ## Usage

-open index.html file in your browser.
+Open index.html file in your browser.